Boris Karloff: Professional expansion and further success

 Horror films experienced a decline in popularity after the war, and Karloff found himself working in other genres.

 For the Danny Kaye comedy The Secret Life of Walter Mitty (1947), Karloff appeared in a brief but starring role as Dr. Hugo Hollingshead, a psychiatrist.
 Director Norman Z. McLeod shot a sequence with Karloff in the Frankenstein monster make-up, but it was deleted from the finished film.

-Karloff appeared in a film noir, Lured (1947), and as an Indian in Unconquered (1947).
+Karloff appeared in a film noir, Lured (1947) with Lucille Ball, and as an Indian in Unconquered (1947).
 He had support roles in Dick Tracy Meets Gruesome (1947), Tap Roots (1948), and Abbott and Costello Meet the Killer, Boris Karloff (1949).

-Karloff had his own weekly children's radio show "Boris Karloff's Treasure Chest" on WNEW, New York, in 1950.
+Karloff had his own weekly children's radio show Boris Karloff's Treasure Chest on WNEW, New York, in 1950.
 He played children's music and told stories and riddles.
 Although the programme was meant for children, Karloff attracted many adult listeners as well.

 During this period, Karloff was a frequent guest on radio programmes, whether it was starring in Arch Oboler's Chicago-based Lights Out productions (including the episode "Cat Wife") or spoofing his horror image with Fred Allen or Jack Benny.
 In 1949, he was the host and star of Starring Boris Karloff, a radio and television anthology series for the ABC broadcasting network.

 He appeared as the villainous Captain Hook in Peter Pan in a 1950 stage musical adaptation which also featured Jean Arthur.

-Karloff returned to horror films with The Strange Door (1951) and The Black Castle (1952).
+Karloff returned to horror films with The Strange Door (1951) and The Black Castle (1952) co-starring Lon Chaney Jr.

 He was nominated for a Tony Award for his work opposite Julie Harris in The Lark, by the French playwright Jean Anouilh, about Joan of Arc, which he reprised years later on TV's Hallmark Hall of Fame.